Posts Tagged Santa Fe

 First year grad student Lynsey Rubin talks about her welcoming experience at Southwestern College, and the surprising ways the school creates a safe and welcoming atmosphere. …

-Posted November 7th, 2013 by & filed under Featured, Student Reflections and Updates, SWC Blog, The Best of Santa Fe & New Mexico, Top News.
+Posted November 7th, 2013 by & filed under Featured, Student Reflections and Updates, SWC Blog, Top News.

 Britt shares her initial impressions of Southwestern College and her unique perspective on art therapy. …

-Posted October 1st, 2013 by & filed under Internship in Peru.
+Posted October 1st, 2013 by & filed under Vision Quests & Earth Based Healing.

 Day one with the kids complete.
 What utter fun and I have limited internet access.
 I didn't meet Carol by the way she was on a journey to Machu Pichu but I met her foreman and got a tour of the gardens and of course walked the labyrinth.